 The cycle of poverty cannot be broken without some tools.
 This is where our second pillar steps into light.
 Our main focus for these programs hope to create opportunities for women, single mothers and highland families.

-In 2016 Quechua Benefit conducted a tour through 10 Andean communities to hear what the most pressing economic issues were for the poorest populations in all of Peru.
+In 2016, Quechua Benefit conducted a tour of 10 Andean communities to hear the most pressing concerns in some of the poorest communities in the world.

-Quechua Benefit’s team crowded into the mayor’s office, a 15′ x 20’ room that doubled as a community center in the town of Aymana, located thousands of feet above sea level and hundreds of miles from the nearest city.
-The team sat in white plastic chairs along the far wall and across from local men who had come seemingly out of curiosity.
-Women then filed in and sat on the cold, grey floor in the back of the room, their wide, vividly colored skirts billowing around them.
+Our team crowded into the mayor’s office, a 15′ x 20’ room that doubled as a community center in the town of Aymaña, located 13,000 feet above sea level and hundreds of miles from the nearest city.
+The team sat in white plastic chairs along the far wall and across from local men who had come out of curiosity.
+Women from the community then filed in and sat on the cold, gray floor in the back of the room, their wide, vividly colored skirts billowing around them.
 Children darted in and out.
-In a show of respect for cultural norms, women from our team joined the other women on the floor.
+In a show of respect for cultural norms, the female members of our team joined the women on the floor.